openkim/kliff/docs/source/modules/uq.rst

    the combined list of the compute arguments across all calculators.
 Then, an internal function will automatically assign back the bootstrap compute arguments to their respective calculators.
-This means that the number of compute arguments in each calculator when we do bootstrapping is more likely be different than the original number of compute arguments per calculator, although the total number of compute argumnets is still the same.
+This means that the number of compute arguments in each calculator when we do bootstrapping is more likely to be different than the original number of compute arguments per calculator, although the total number of compute arguments is still the same.

-   Also note that the built-in bootstrap compute argumnents generator assume that the configurations are independent to each other.
+   Also, note that the built-in bootstrap compute arguments generator assumes that the configurations are independent of each other.
 In the case where this is not satisfied, then a more sophisticated resampling method should be used.
 This can be done by defining a custom bootstrap compute arguments generator function.
-The only required arguments for this function is the requested number of samples.
+The only required argument for this function is the requested number of samples.

 3. Run the optimization for each bootstrap dataset.